shivajid/HortonworksOperationsWorkshop/Lab2.md

 +  Add an entry for node0 to the host /etc/host file
 + Update /etc/hosts/ file for <b>node0</b> Docker Container  for ip address mapping for hdpdemo.hortonworks.com

-+ Use the Ambari wizard to add this host.

-## Issues and Resolution

 Services on the node may fail to start.
 It looks for /usr/java/default which is missing.
 Create an appropriate link to /usr/java/default

 # Docker Reference Commands
 +  Stop a container